mkingsnorth/conform_object_docs/docs/_build/html/_sources/use.rst.txt

     Conforming multiple objects at once.

-It is also possilbe to conform multiple objects at once using the same operation:
+It is also possible to conform multiple objects at once using the same operation:

 #.
-Shift-click select the objects you want to conform, and then select the target object last (making it the active object).
+Shift-click select the objects you want to conform, and then select the Target Object last (making it the active object).
 #.
 Right-click and select the **Conform Object** sub menu.
 #.
 Select the **Conform Object** option as usual.